💰 Term Deposit / Fixed Deposit (CD) Calculator

 Formula

-Fixed deposits use compound interest formula
+Term deposits / CDs use the standard compound interest formula

 Compound Interest Formula